Let’s Bring Government-Funded Animal Experiments Out of the Shadows

 Myth: The federal government already collects animal numbers.

-Fact: USDA only collects information on the small number of species covered by the Animal Welfare Act—about 5% of all animals used in labs funded by NIH and other agencies.
+Fact: USDA only collects information on the small number of species covered by the Animal Welfare Act—about 5% of all animals used in U.S. labs.
 For the other 95%, NIH only collects crude estimates every four years.

 Myth: Accurate reporting will not improve animal welfare.